Four candidates, including two incumbents, announce candidacies for Boise School Board

 “They are both respectful, valuable and collaborative members of our board,” Boise School Board President Dave Wagers said.

-Hasler was elected to the board in 2024.
+Hasler was elected in 2024.
 Her main philosophies are transparency in communication, providing fiscal responsibility and advocating for the needs of students and teachers.

-“As a leader I will continue to contribute to building up our educators and the rising generation,” Hasler said in today’s news release.
-“I serve as a trustee because I am invested in the success and future of Boise Schools and our community!”
+“As a leader I will continue to contribute to building up our educators and the rising generation,” Hasler said in a news release.
+“I serve as a trustee because I am invested in the success and future of Boise schools and our community.”

 Necochea was appointed in 2025.
-His priority is to assist the Boise School District ensure all students have equal opportunity.
+His priority is to assist the district ensure all students have equal opportunity.

-“We are fortunate to live in a district that values public education as a public good,” Necochea said in today’s news release.
+“We are fortunate to live in a district that values public education as a public good,” Necochea said.
 “I hope to have the opportunity to continue to serve.”

 Alejandro Necochea (Sean Dolan/EdNews)